University of Waterloo Profile

 Alternative Admissions and Transition Programs

 Open Doors is an event designed to give you an opportunity to learn more about support services and academic accommodations offered through AccessAbility Services before university classes begin.
-You’ll also meet other first-year Waterloo students, learn more about AccessAbility Services, and reduce or remove barriers to achieving your academic and personal goals.
+You will also meet other first-year Waterloo students, learn more about AccessAbility Services and reduce or remove barriers to achieving your academic and personal goals.

 If you are interested in transferring to Waterloo from another university or college, Waterloo’s website gives you helpful information on its transfer policies and supports.
-You can also check out your eligibility for course transfers through ONCAT, an organization that provides information on credit transfers in Ontario.
+You can also check out your eligibility for course transfers through the Ontario Council on Articulation and Transfer (ONCAT), an organization that provides information on credit transfers in Ontario.